AlexanderKK/hotel-DesktopApp/README.md

-# This project is created for academic purposes
+# Created for academic purposes

 ## Introduction